Italian Easter Bread + Video

 No need to spend money at the store.
 Just combine equal parts water and sugar in a saucepan over medium heat.

 Stir occasionally until it starts to bubble and the sugar is dissolved.
 Then, let it cool to room temperature.
 You can use the syrup immediately or store in a sealed container in the refrigerator for up to a month.

 Technically, yes — I would recommend making several batches at once since there’s only so much room in your mixer!

-But as long as you have space in the oven, you can easily bake more than one tray at a time.
+But as long as you have space in the oven, you can easily bake more than one tray of Easter sweet bread at a time.

 With love, from our simple kitchen to yours.